 You need to lift the mattress and put the pillows beneath the sagging areas, and then return the mattress back down over the pillows.
-You can try to lie down and feel if the pillows are on the right places.
+You can try to lie down and feel if the pillows are in the right places.
 If not, you may need to repeat the process until you finally hit the spot, and the saggy areas feel comfortable.

-- Using mattress topper/mattress pad
+- Using a mattress topper/mattress pad

 - Replacing the board or support

-- Replacing the box spring with a new one
+- Replacing the box spring

 - Use an air bladder for support